My Gal Sal

-Sally Elliott, a musical star meets up with Indiana boy Paul Dresser, a runaway who after a brief stopover with a medicine show arrives in Gay Nineties New York.
+Sally Elliott, a musical star meets up with Indiana boy Paul Dresser, a runaway who after a brief stopover with a medicine show arrives in the Gay Nineties era of New York City.
 He composes the title tune for the fair lady and becomes the toast of Tin Pan Alley.

-Plot Summary
+Plot

-Indiana boy Paul Dresser (Victor Mature) runs away from home to become a musician against the wishes of his strict father who is determined Paul will become a minister instead.
+Indiana boy Paul Dresser runs away from home to become a musician against the wishes of his strict father who is determined Paul will become a minister instead.
 After being run out of town and left for dead for mistakenly being associated with a conman, he is found by Colonel Truckee - a travelling snake oil salesman - and his medicine show.

-There, he meets Mae Collins (Carole Landis), who encourages him to join them.
-During one of his performance, Sally Elliot (Rita Hayworth) laughs at Paul which offends him, and her companion, Fred Haviland (John Sutton) gives him two tickets to her show, which Paul and Mae attend.
+There, he meets Mae Collins, who encourages him to join them.
+During one of his performance, Sally Elliot laughs at Paul which offends him, and her companion, Fred Haviland gives him two tickets to her show, which Paul and Mae attend.
 However, they are kicked out for being too boisterous.
 Paul decides that night that he's leaving the medicine show for good and bids Mae goodbye.

 Upon his return to New York, he overhears a man playing piano and finds out that Sally has stolen the song he played at the medicine show but added her own lyrics.
-Paul decides to hire the man he overheard playing the piano (James Gleason) as his publisher and joins him in reclaiming his rights over the song.
+Paul decides to hire the man he overheard playing the piano as his publisher and joins him in reclaiming his rights over the song.
 Paul ends up becoming Sally's personal songwriter for her shows.

 Paul begins falling for her, despite her engagement to Fred.
 After writing songs in Sally's apartment the day following the party to celebrate the success of 'Come Tell Me Whats Your Answer (Yes or No) - the two kiss.
 From there they achieve success after success.
-When Paul shows up late to one of many celebration parties with the Countess Mariana Rossini (Mona Maris), Sally blows up at Paul and gives him the cold shoulder.
+When Paul shows up late to one of many celebration parties with the Countess Mariana Rossini, Sally blows up at Paul and gives him the cold shoulder.
 Following more petty quarrelling, he proposes marriage to Sally and she accepts.

 That night, Paul returns to his apartment and finds the Countess' husband has challenged him to a duel.
 Enraged at the idea of it alone, Paul storms over to the Countess' home to confront the Count - only to find it was all a ploy by the Countess to see him again.
 Sally witnesses him returning from the Countess' party and assumes the worst.
 She breaks their engagement and refuses to sing his music ever again, until Paul sends a man with a song dedicated to her under a pen name which she performs with great success.
 When he reveals that he was the one who wrote it - after much bickering - the two decide to reconcile.